tfry-git/compressor-arduino/Readme.md

    compressor will do is -28dB; the yellow LED at D11 signals tuning down to 1/2 or -6dB).
 4. For adjusting attack and release, it's hardest to outline a clear procedure, but also these will generally work quite fine at their default values.
 Note that too small values of attack can lead to artifacts, too small values of release can lead to the compressor "pumping" on certain sounds.

+*Note*: When adjusting parameters, the status LEDs will briefly change their role from indicating signal and compression levels to a very rough indication of the parameter that was changed.
+No LEDs active signifies a very low value, with LEDs lighting up from D12 to D10 in that order for higher values.
+If either the low or high end of the scale is reached D13 will light up in addition.

 ## More to come